Qifei-C/qifei-c.github.io/_teaching/2025-fall-ese5460-ta.md

 location: "Philadelphia, PA, USA"
 ---

-I will serve as a graduate TA for ESE 5460 in Fall 2025.
+I will serve as a graduate TA for ESE 5460 Deep Learning Principle in Fall 2025.

 ### Office Hours